kevinphys/crawl-beauty/README.md

 License
 -----
-The MIT License.
+The MIT License and also welcome to follow "Beerware".
-And if you want, you can follow "Beerware".